Your readers looking, give them what they're looking for.

 - They're just curious

-but it's the content that they'll see.
+They may be interested, but it's the content of the web page that they'll see.

-Content Should Give Them What They're Seeking
+The Content of a Webpage Should Give Them What They're Seeking

 - When people have questions, the content needs to show the answers